gary-archer/oauth.mobilesample.ios/DevelopmentWebServer/README.md

 }
 ```

+Yet the usability and use of interstitial pages to enable password autofill then works differently.\
+Apple have different rules about invoking the app using private URI schemes, due to impersonation risks.

 ## Difficult Fix

 The difficult fix enables you to run the app in my intended manner, using claimed HTTPS scheme redirect URIs on a simulator.\